-If a central bank imposed a per period, per dollar carry tax on electronic bank reserves when the interbank rate was pressed to zero by an abundance of reserves, competition among banks to avoid the carry tax would push the interbank rate below zero by the cost of carry.
+If a central bank imposed a per period, per dollar carry tax on electronic bank reserves when the inter-bank rate was pressed to zero by an abundance of reserves, competition among banks to avoid the carry tax would push the interbank rate below zero by the cost of carry.
 If negative rates were expected to persist for a while, however, banks and the public would hoard currency rather than lend at negative interest.
 To deal with this problem, a central bank could also impose a carry tax on vault cash and currency in the hands of the public.
 Modern payments technology makes it possible to impose a carry tax on currency by recording the date it leaves an automatic teller machine and the date it is returned to a bank.
 For the most part, currency is spent and returned to the banking system by merchants a week or so after it is withdrawn.
-Thus, the imposition of a carry tax on currency would be collected like a sales tax.
-For instance, a carry tax on currency of 5 percent per year would be sufficient to prevent hoarding as long as the interbank rate was not pushed farther than 5 percent below zero.
+Thus the imposition of a carry tax on currency of 5 percent per year would be sufficient to prevent hoarding as long as the inter-bank rate was not pushed farther than 5 percent below zero.

-By varying the carry tax on electronic bank reserves when needed, a negative nominal interbank rate could be targeted as easily as a positive rate.
-The carry tax would be a powerful supplement to quantitative policy.
+By varying the carry tax on electronic bank reserves when needed, a negative nominal inter-bank rate could be targeted as easily as a positive rate.
+The carry tax would be powerful supplement to quantitative policy.
 Systems to impose a carry tax to fight deflation could be introduced to pay interest on bank reserves and currency when nominal interest rates exceed zero.
 Carry interest could be introduced in exchange for the opportunity to use the carry tax to overcome the zero bound on interest rate policy if need be.
 By introducing the means to impose a carry tax, and by getting the Treasury to support quantitative policy, a central bank could completely overcome the zero bound on interest rate policy.